MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md

 ## Step 1: Buy and assign Audio Conferencing licenses

-You must be an [About Office 365 admin roles](https://support.office.com/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) to perform these steps.
+You must be an [About Microsoft 365 admin roles](https://support.office.com/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) to perform these steps.

 ### To buy and assign user Audio Conferencing licenses: